memakeit/mmi-cache/guide/mmi-cache.usage.md

 ## Configuration

 The cache configuration file is named `mmi-cache.php`.
-The default lifetimes for the cache types are configured using the `lifetimes` setting.
+The default lifetimes for the various cache types are configured using the `lifetimes` setting.